 There are two types of coping skills to help deal with them:

-1) Cognitive coping skills are when you use thoughts to help yourself stay smoke-free.
+These skills enable you to use thoughts to help yourself stay smoke-free.
 You could say to yourself, “Smoking is not an option,” or “Wait a minute; I have been smoke-free.
 Don’t blow it now!”
 You may even have your own thought that inspires you.

-Imagery is another cognitive coping skill.
+Imagery is a type of cognitive coping skill.
 Imagery is very similar to daydreaming.
 When you start to feel a craving, close your eyes and imagine yourself in a calm, peaceful place.
 Choose a place from memory or one you make up.
-Practicing this will help to redirect your thoughts away from thinking about smoking.
+Practicing imagery will help to redirect your thoughts away from thinking about smoking.

-2) Behavioral coping skills are actions that you do to avoid smoking.
-Deep breathing is a great practice to try because it can be done anywhere and helps to relieve any feelings of tension or anxiety.
+These skills are actions you can take to avoid smoking.
+Deep breathing is a great behavioral skill to practice because it can be done anywhere and helps to relieve any feelings of tension or anxiety.

 Busy work is another great behavioral coping skill to keep your mind off smoking.
 Choose activities that you enjoy such as reading, writing in a journal, playing an instrument, or figuring out a puzzle.
 Create a list of things that you haven’t done in a long time or new activities you always wanted to try.
 Be careful about doing things that you did while smoking as they might trigger and increase cravings.